Pickle the Sourpuss Reindeer

 “That’s okay, Daddy, this is neat, this is cool!

-As a brand new reindeer do go to school?”
+Do brand new reindeers have to go to school?”

 Her big brown eyes and extra-long eye lashes,